 Type of grant: Rethink [ 5.000 € ]

 FemFund (the Feminist Fund in Poland) was created in 2017 to provide accessible and flexible resources for women’s rights organisations and grassroots groups via a participatory grant-making model.

 Two study visits were conducted to women’s funds in Georgia (Women’s Fund in Georgia, Taso Foundation (March 2018 ) and Serbia (Reconstruction Women Fund, Trag Foundation, May 2018).
 During the visit, different issues were looked closer at as :

 - Internal structure and management models

 - Grant-making programs (strategy, priorities, outreach activities, portfolio)

 - Other than grant-making activities (e.g. capacity building & networking programs for local women’s rights/feminist communities)

 - Monitoring, evaluation & learning (how is grant-making impact assessed?)

 - Resource mobilisation (how they sustain financially?)

-The visits were both (mutually) strengthening, empowering as well as gave concrete food for thought and input in order to develop the work and strategy of FemFund.
-In particular, FemFund is considering carrying out a feasibility study focusing, among others, on the role of the FemFund within women’s rights/feminist movements in Poland and on resource mobilisation at country and community level.
+The visits were both (mutually) strengthening, and empowering as well as gave concrete food for thought and input in order to develop the work and strategy of FemFund.
+In particular, FemFund is considering carrying out a feasibility study focusing, among others, on the role of the FemFund within women’s rights/feminist movements in Poland and on resource mobilisation at the country and community level.